MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/qos/configuring-port-ranges-for-your-conferencing-application-and-mediation-servers.md

 It is not mandatory that your Conferencing servers, Application servers, and Mediation servers share the exact same port range; the only true requirement is that you set aside unique port ranges on all your servers.
 However, administration will typically be easier if you use the same set of ports on all your servers.

-## Configuring a Quality of Service policy in Skype for Business Server for your Conferencing, Application, and Mediation servers
+## Configure a Quality of Service policy in Skype for Business Server for your Conferencing, Application, and Mediation servers

 Configuring port ranges facilitates the use of Quality of Service by ensuring that all traffic of a specified type (for example, all audio traffic) travels through the same set of ports.
 This makes it easy for the system to identify and mark a given packet: if port 49152 is reserved for audio traffic, then any packet traveling through port 49152 can be marked with a DSCP code that indicates that this is an audio packet.
 In turn, this enables routers to identify the packet as an audio packet, and give it higher priority than unmarked packets (such as packets used to copy a file from one server to another).